 Step Four: Form Meatballs

-Prepare a baking sheet, by greasing with an thin layer of olive oil or baking spray.
+Prepare a baking sheet, by greasing with a thin layer of olive oil or baking spray.
 To keep meatballs even, so that they bake up at the same time, use a cookie scoop to portion out lentil meatballs.
-Then with slightly damp hands, roll the mixture into balls and place on baking sheet.
+Then with slightly damp hands, roll the mixture into balls and place it on a baking sheet.